uaciej/ticTacToe/README.md

 Tie gives you back 3 credits.

-Lose gives you no credits.
+Loss gives you no credits.